 - 5-02.
 Water Quality Stations.
 Water quality measurements are made at 14 USGS gaging stations within the Alabama River Basin.
 The data for these stations can be obtained from the USGS yearly publication, Water Resources Data Alabama and Water Resources Data Georgia. - 5-03.
+Sediment Stations.
+There are known cross sections of the reservoir available, which can be used to establish ranges for sedimentation and retrogression surveys as the need arises. - 5-04.
 Recording Hydrologic Data.
-At Harris Dam, the plant control system is equipped with one or more programmable logic controllers (PLC).
-The PLC receives data from various inputs from the dam; then a server located at the Alabama Power's corporate headquarters polls the plant PLC for data.
-Additional data essential to HOMS is collected through HDAS, a combination of over 100 rain, stage, and evaporation gages located in the river basins where Alabama Power dams and reservoirs are located.
-The largest majority of these gages are owned and operated by Alabama Power.
-Where physically practical, Alabama Power pulls data from adjacent USGS rain and stage gages to enhance the viability of the overall HDAS.
-All data collected in the field is transmitted either via Alabama Power's dedicated network connections, where available, or the SouthernLINC Wireless radio network.
-Data is stored on servers located at the Alabama Power Company facilities.
+At R. L. Harris Dam, the plant control system is equipped with one or more programmable logic controllers (PLC).
+The PLC receives data from various inputs from the dam; then a server located at the APC's corporate headquarters polls the plant PLC for data.
+Additional data essential to HOMS is collected through HDAS, a combination of over 100 rain, stage, and evaporation gages located in the river basins where APC dams and reservoirs are located.
+The largest majority of these gages are owned and operated by APC.
+Where physically practical, APC pulls data from adjacent USGS rain and stage gages to enhance the viability of the overall HDAS.
+All data collected in the field is transmitted either via APC's dedicated network connections, where available, or the SouthernLINC Wireless radio network.
+Data are stored on servers located at the APC facilities.

-Data collected from the various sources are then rendered into web and desktop applications to monitor operations and activities at the Alabama Power hydro facilities.
+Data collected from the various sources are then rendered into web and desktop applications to monitor operations and activities at the APC hydro facilities.
 These applications are provided to the Power System Coordinator (PSC) at the Alabama Control Center Hydro Desk (ACC or Hydro Desk) to monitor the operations and activities at hydropower facilities 24 hours per day, seven days per week.